GWuk/PwdHash2/README.md

 ## Overview

-This is an alteration to the [Stanford PwdHash](https://www.pwdhash.com/) tool, based on [PwdHash-PoC](https://www.cl.cam.ac.uk/~dl551/pwdhash/)
+This is an alteration to the [Stanford PwdHash](https://www.pwdhash.com/) tool, based on [PwdHash-PoC](https://github.com/llewelld/pwdhash-poc)

-The main changes to the original are the following.
+Changes to the original Stanford PwdHash:
+1. Fixed defunct original version, caused by changes in Firefox 66 keypress event handling
+2. Highlight password field, if active

-1. Changed the hash algorithm from HMAC-MD5 to PBKDF2-SHA256.
+3. Option to change the hash algorithm from HMAC-MD5 to PBKDF2-SHA256.
-2. Added the option to store a user-specified salt and iteration count.
+4. Added the option to store a user-specified salt and iteration count.
-3. Added the option to use legacy (Stanford PwdHash) mode by Shift-F2 or in the options
+5. Added the option to use legacy (Stanford PwdHash) mode by Shift-F2 or in the options